zaki-ramadhan/Zaki-Ramadhan/README.md

 With a keen eye for detail and a creative problem-solving approach, I enjoy building seamless interactions that connect design and technology.
 I’m always learning, exploring new tools, and pushing myself to create better solutions every day.

-Excited to collaborate and bring innovative ideas to life—let’s build something amazing together! 🚀
+Excited to collaborate and bring innovative ideas to life. let’s build something amazing together!

 <a href="https://www.linkedin.com/in/zaki-ramadhan">
   <img alt="LinkedIn" title="Connect on LinkedIn" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/>